brizvi4/plotly_JS/README.md

 # Plotly JS

-The dashboard for this project is available at https://brizvi4.github.io/plotly_JS/
+Following is the link to the dashboard: https://brizvi4.github.io/plotly_JS/